Lawn Maintenance

 Lawns actually show their appreciation - treat and maintain your lawns well and you will be rewarded with a lawn which will the envy of your friends and neighbours !

 A healthy, hard wearing lawn used for daily for playing football, golf and entertaining can also be a beautiful lawn.
 This photo was taken July 2004 only 1 week after a treatment!Actually the requirements for lawns will vary depending on factors such as soil type, amount of sunlight, traffic and wear and tear, drainage and climate.
-If you are unsure, speak to a qualified green keeper or qualified gardener and better still - have someone draw up a programme specially for your lawn.
+If you are unsure, speak to a qualified green keeper or qualified gardener to draw up a programme specially for your lawn.

 Mowing